Great strategies deserve organizations built to carry them.

 Strategy and structure, designed together.

 Most firms treat these as two separate projects.
 We don't.
 When organization structure comes in early, instead of getting bolted on later, the strategy gets sharper and the organization is ready to carry it.
-We work in two moves.
-First we measure organizational health across eight domains.
-Then we focus the redesign on the gaps that get in strategy's way.
-Hover any domain to see where it leads.
+It starts with a clear read on organizational health across eight domains, so the redesign focuses on the gaps that get in strategy's way.

 Organizational health, measured